biofcallejas/MCScanx-python-wrapper/README.md

 This is a python wrapper for running MCScanx

 [MCScanX](https://github.com/wyp1125/MCScanX) is an amazing tool for identifying and visualyzing syntenic blocks between two or more genomes.
-Unfortunately, the first time I ran it I had a lot of issues, and the manual is not the best.
+Unfortunately, the first time I ran it I had a lot of issues, and the manual could be better.
 So, I decided to write this python wrapper.

 ### Before running the wrapper, the following tools must be installed and available in the path: